 A Significant (Bonferroni adjusted p < 0.05) knockout effects and n-way genetic interactions (‘ε terms’) mediating resistance to each compound.
 Magnitude of genetic effects are determined by a generalized linear model, and are then rescaled by dividing with the median absolute deviation in the log(resistance) of all strains in that drug.

-B Illustates modelled genetic effects in cisplatin, mitoxantrone, and bisantrene.
+B Illustates modeled genetic effects in cisplatin, mitoxantrone, and bisantrene.
 Phenotypes resulting from chosen 5-way genetic interactions are highlighted.
 Insets group strains by the genes in the indicated 5-way interaction term (as in Figure 2), and the resistance of individual strains within each group are plotted.
 Differences in median resistance (black lines) between the indicated 4- and 5-gene groups are evaluated with a Mann-Whitney U test.

 Figure 4.
 A Neural Network Model of Complex Genotype-Phenotype Reationships